We open around May 1, if the snow is gone, and close around October 15:

 the 7 A. M. Port Clyde ferry --- the famous Laura B. --- to Monhegan.

 In the other direction, we're only 12 miles from the Wyeth Center in Rockland

 Going inland, we're only 28 minutes from Morse's Sauerkraut in North Waldoboro

 and 20 minutes from Camden.
 Your email will generate a prompt response.

-The humble Farmer Bed and Breakfast is on the eastern side of Route 131 1/4 mile south of the Spruce Head Road: (Route 73).
+The humble Farmer Bed and Breakfast --- look for a yellow house --- is on the eastern side of Route 131 1/4 mile south of the Spruce Head Road: (Route 73).

 Locate The humble Farmer Bed & Breakfast with this map

 Notice that when you are heading south on Route 131, it curves to the right.
 If, when you are right abeam of where Route 73 goes off to the left, you don't turn your steering wheel for 1/4 of a mile, you will find that you have run right into our big old yellow house.

 We hate to see you leave.